germal/OpenCVB/README.md

 statements and make sure the package is installed.
 Typically, the Python scripts will require:

--   Numpy, Opencv-Python, OpenglExample, Pygame (this is a list of typical packages that Python algorithms require.)
+-   Numpy, Opencv-Python, PyOpenGL, Pygame, psutil (this is a list of typical packages that Python algorithms require.)

 **Build New Experiments**